ZubairQazi/ZubairQazi/README.md

 ### Hello there 👋

 I'm Zubair (zoo-bear)!
-I'm currently a third-year stuyding Computer Science at UC Riverside.
-My main interests are data science / machine learning and mobile app development, though I enjoy most areas of CS!
+I'm currently a third-year studying Computer Science at UC Riverside.
+My main interests are in data science / machine learning and mobile app development, though I enjoy most areas of CS!

 ### 🌱I'm currently:
 Looking for an internship opportunity for Summer 2021!